 In Lexia English, students' engagement with meaningful information about the world helps them build the background knowledge that's crucial for reading comprehension.
-The program's academic content in Math, Science, Social Studies, and General Knowledge and Biographies develops learners' base of knowledge across a wide range of subject matter, which subsequently enables them to tap into their existing knowledge to make sense of the words they read.
+The program's academic content in Math, Science, Social Studies, General Knowledge/Biographies develops learners' knowledge base across a wide range of subject matter, which subsequently enables them to make sense of the words they read.

-The language frames are portable, enabling students to use the grammar structures they learn to build sentences in any content area and across a variety of settings.
+The language frames are portable, enabling students to use the grammar structures they learn to build sentences in any content area across a variety of settings.